Representation-theoretic properties of balanced big Cohen-Macaulay modules: Introduction

 In the paper's final section, we are concerned with Cohen-Macaulay artin algebras and Cohen-Macaulay modules in the sense of Auslander and Reiten \cite{AR, AR1}.
-Recall that an artin algebra $\Lambda$ is said to be a {\em Cohen-Macaulay algebra}, if there is a pair of adjoint functors $(G, F)$ on the category of finitely generated (left) $\Lambda$-module, $\md\Lambda$, which induce inverse equivalences between the full subcategories of $\md\Lambda$ consisting of the $\Lambda$-modules of finite injective dimension and the $\Lambda$-modules of finite projective dimension.
+Recall that an artin algebra $\Lambda$ is said to be a {\em Cohen-Macaulay algebra}, if there is a pair of adjoint functors $(G, F)$ on the category of finitely generated (left) $\Lambda$-module, $\md\Lambda$, which induce mutually inverse equivalences between the full subcategories of $\md\Lambda$ consisting of the $\Lambda$-modules of finite injective dimension and the $\Lambda$-modules of finite projective dimension.
 It is known that an artin algebra $\Lambda$ is Cohen-Macaulay if and only if there is a $\Lambda$-bimodule $\omega$ such that the pair of adjoint functors $(\omega\otimes_{\Lambda}-, \Hom_{\Lambda}(\omega, -))$ has the desired properties.
 In this case, $\omega$ is called a dualizing module for $\Lambda$.
 A (not necessarily finitely generated) $\Lambda$-module $M$ is said to be $\omega$-{\em{Gorenstein projective}}, provided that it admits a right resolution by modules in $\Add\omega$.
 Following Auslander and Reiten \cite{AR1}, a finitely generated $\omega$-Gorenstein projective module will be called a {\em Cohen-Macaulay} module.
-The notion of Cohen-Macaulay artin algebras (and also Cohen-Macaulay modules) is generalizations of commutative complete Cohen-Macaulay local rings as well as Gorenstein artin algebras (Gorenstein projective modules).
-In fact, an artin algebra $\Lambda$ is Gorenstein if $\Lambda$ is itself dualizing module.
-The main goal of section 7 is to study the decomposition properties of $\omega$-Gorenstein projective modules in connection with the property that $\Lambda$ is of finite $\CM$-type.
+The notion of Cohen-Macaulay artin algebras (and also Cohen-Macaulay modules) is generalizations of commutative complete Cohen-Macaulay local rings as well as Gorenstein artin algebras (Gorenstein projective modules). {Recall that an artin algebra $\Lambda$ is said to be a {\em Gorenstein algebra}, provided the injective dimension of $_{\Lambda}\Lambda$ as well as of $\Lambda_{\Lambda}$ is finite.} The main goal of section 7 is to study the decomposition properties of $\omega$-Gorenstein projective modules in connection with the property that $\Lambda$ is of finite $\CM$-type.
 In this direction, it is proved that any $\omega$-Gorenstein projective $\Lambda$-module $M$ in which $\CM$-$\Supp_{\Lambda}(M)$ is of bounded length, is fully decomposable; see Theorem \ref{the9}.
-Using this result, we prove that there exist indecomposable $\CM$ $\Lambda$-modules of (arbitrarily) large finite length, if there is a $\omega$-Gorenstein projective $\Lambda$-module which is not of finite $\CM$-type; see Theorem \ref{th4}.
+Using this result, we prove that there exist indecomposable $\CM$ $\Lambda$-modules of (arbitrarily) large finite length, if there is an $\omega$-Gorenstein projective $\Lambda$-module which is not of finite $\CM$-type; see Theorem \ref{th4}.
 This is fruitful from the point of view that it is an analog of the first Brauer-Thrall theorem for modules over Cohen-Macaulay artin algebras; see Corollary \ref{cor10}.
 In addition, we extend Chen's result \cite[Main theorem]{che} to Cohen-Macaulay artin algebras.
 Namely, it is shown that $\Lambda$ is of finite $\CM$-type if and only if every $\omega$-Gorenstein projective module is fully decomposable; see Theorem \ref{th3}.

 We would like to emphasize that in proving our results, we strongly use the notion of Gabriel-Roiter (co)measure; see \ref{s1} for the definition of Gabriel-Roiter (co)measure.
 So our method is totally different from the previous ones which are based on functorial approach; see for example \cite{{be, che}}.
 It is well understood that the Gabriel-Roiter (co)measure is a helpful invariant dealing with representations of an artin algebra; see \cite{ri3, ri1, ch}.
 So it seems worthwhile to unfold the use of this notion in the setting of commutative noetherian rings.
 In this direction, our point of view gives another nice feature of the paper which brings the use of Gabriel-Roiter (co)measure in the context of $\MCM$ modules; see also Theorem \ref{the2}.